 Pancake Creek, Southern Great Barrier Reef

-Anna (Denmark) arrived at Bundaberg Port Marina on October 6, 2016, and we left the same day for Lady Musgrave Island (see the separate photos).
+Anna (Holland) arrived at Bundaberg Port Marina on October 6, 2016, and we left the same day for Lady Musgrave Island (see the separate photos).
 We then sailed west to reach the Queensland mainland at Pancake Creek.
 This estuary is surrounded by the three large segments of Eurimbula National Park.

 As you can see from the above Google Earth image, Pancake Creek has extensive shallow areas of sand... perfect for sting rays and small schooling fish.